Will the City locate my property lines?

 Why doesn’t the City post “Children at Play” signs?

 An often heard request concerns the posting of generalized warning signs with “Slow-Children at Play” or other similar messages.
 Parental concern for the safety of children in the street near their home, and a misplaced but widespread public faith in traffic signs to provide protection often prompt these requests.
 There has been no factual evidence to show the success of such signs in reducing vehicle speeds.
 Studies have shown that many types of signs attempting to warn of normal conditions in residential areas have failed to achieve the desired benefits.
 If signs lead parents and children to believe they have an added degree of protection, which the signs do not and cannot provide, a great disservice results.
 Because of these serious considerations, the City does not post, and Federal standards discourage, “Children at Play” signs.
 Children should not be allowed to play within or too close to streets (or alleys).
 The sign has long been rejected since it is a direct and open suggestion that this behavior is acceptable.

 What is the Capital Improvements and Street Maintenance (CISM) Committee?

 The Capital Improvements and Street Maintenance Committee is a standing committee of the Common Council.
-The members are Gary Gisselman (Chairman), Lisa Rasmussen, Sherry Abitz, Karen Kellbach and Rebecca McElhaney.
+The members are Gary Gisselman (Chairman), Lisa Rasmussen, Mary Thao, Karen Kellbach and Rebecca McElhaney.
 The Committee’s regular meetings are held on the second Thursday of the month at 5:30 p.m. in the Council Chambers of City Hall.
 The Committee addresses things such as: purchase and sale of property; plats; street and other capital improvements; official city map hearings; alley and street vacations; deeds and easements; annexations; special assessments.